 The city appealed to the U.S. Supreme Court, which upheld the lower court’s decision on December 20, 1956.
 Montgomery’s buses were integrated on December 21, 1956, and the boycott ended.
 It had lasted 381 days.

 Integration, however, met with significant resistance and even violence.
 While the buses themselves were integrated, Montgomery maintained segregated bus stops.
-Snipers began firing into buses, and one shooter shattered both legs of a pregnant African-American passenger.
+Snipers began firing into buses, and one shooter shattered both legs of a pregnant African American passenger.

-In January 1957, four black churches and the homes of prominent black leaders were bombed; a bomb at King’s house was defused.
+In January 1957, four Black churches and the homes of prominent Black leaders were bombed; a bomb at King’s house was defused.
 On January 30, 1957, the Montgomery police arrested seven bombers; all were members of the Ku Klux Klan, a white supremacist group.
 The arrests largely brought an end to the busing-related violence.

-Boycott Puts King in Spotlight
+Boycott Puts Martin Luther King, Jr. in Spotlight

 The Montgomery Bus Boycott was significant on several fronts.
 First, it is widely regarded as the earliest mass protest on behalf of civil rights in the United States, setting the stage for additional large-scale actions outside the court system to bring about fair treatment for African Americans.